What Tile Is Best To Pair With A Subway Tile?

 Classic

 For a timeless and elegant look, aim for a cohesive aesthetic.
 Match the color of your subway tiles to your grout for a seamless, unified appearance.
 White subway tiles with white grout are a classic example, offering a clean and crisp look that complements a variety of design styles.
+This combination not only enhances the overall harmony of the space but also creates a bright and airy feel, making it ideal for kitchens, bathrooms, and beyond.

 Modern